cloud-custodian/cloud-custodian/docs/source/gcp/examples/loadbalancer-network-tiers.rst

 These examples allow to work with GCP loadbalancer-address resource.
 It described below how to notify to Cloud Pub\Sub information about the addresses in standard and premium tiers.

-Details about all available loadbalancer resource are available in the :ref:`gcp_loadbalancer` page.
+Details about all available load-balancer resources are available at the :ref:`gcp_loadbalancer` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.